MDJ-App-Developer-Academy/the-curriculum-/web-applications-101/1-3-introduction-to-html.md

 **Creating Headers and Main Content Area:**
   We used the `<header>` tag to define the introductory content, typically housing the `<h1>` tag for our main title.
 In this case we added an `<h1>` tag with the application's title.

-  The `<main>` element then holds the core content of our page, structured using `<section>` tags.
-This organization helps in understanding the layout of our webpage.
+  The `<main>` element then holds the core content of our page, structured using a single`<section>` tag; inside of this tag we have a level 2 heading or `<h2>` tag, where we can help the user understand where to see current weather data.
+There is also a `<p>` tag right below this `<h2>` tag that indicates the current weather conditions w/text.
+In summary, just like the `<h1` element, the `<h2>` and `<p>` elements are used for text; however, heading elements like `<h1>` or `<h2>` tags are used specifically for section headings and they use numbers to indicate their level of importance.
+Right now, we'll use static text for the content for this section, but eventually we'll replace it with dynamic content we'll generate with JavaScript.

 **User Input and Buttons:**
-  "For user interaction, we'll introduce form elements like `<input>`, where users can type in data, and `<button>` elements to submit or trigger actions.
-These are crucial for interactive applications like Weatherfy."
+  For user interaction, we'll introduce form elements like `<input>`, where users can type in data, and `<button>` elements to submit or trigger actions.
+These are crucial for interactive applications.

 ### Styling with CSS
-"Now, let's talk about CSS.
+Now, let's talk about CSS.
 The `style.css` file linked in our HTML determines the look and feel of our elements.
-CSS allows us to add colors, adjust layouts, and much more, making our website visually appealing."
+CSS allows us to add colors, adjust layouts, and much more, making our website visually appealing.

 ### Adding Interactivity with JavaScript
-"JavaScript brings our website to life.
+JavaScript brings our website to life.
 The `script.js` file linked at the end of our HTML adds functionality.
 For Weatherfy, it's responsible for fetching weather data and updating our webpage.
-It's the magic that makes our site interactive."
+It's the magic that makes our site interactive.

 ### Applying Version Control with Git

 **Git Basics:**
-  "Let's revisit Git.
+Let's revisit Git.
 Remember the basic commands like `git add`, `git commit`, and `git push`?
-These are our tools for tracking changes and maintaining different versions of our project."
+These are our tools for tracking changes and maintaining different versions of our project.

 **Version Control in Practice:**
-  "As you modify your HTML document, consistently commit your changes.
+As you modify your HTML document, consistently commit your changes.
 This practice is essential for managing project versions and collaborating with others.
-We'll use Git to track our progress and GitHub to store our project remotely."
+We'll use Git to track our progress and GitHub to store our project remotely.

 ## Conclusion
-"We've traveled from a basic HTML document to a more structured and complex one.
-It's crucial to understand HTML structure, the role of CSS and JavaScript, and how version control with Git and GitHub integrates into our web development workflow."
+We've traveled from a basic HTML document to a more structured and complex one.
+It's crucial to understand HTML structure, the role of CSS and JavaScript, and how version control with Git and GitHub integrates into our web development workflow.

 ## Resources
 - [Comprehensive Guide to HTML Elements and Attributes](https://www.w3schools.com/html/)